atalluri846/AayushTalluris-BSE-Portfolio/index.md

 ![Milestone3RobotImage](https://user-images.githubusercontent.com/71944910/126813366-808ef6e3-8b04-4e58-98da-ee6fde81aec9.JPG)

-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My final milestone added the Robot Arm/Claw to my ball tracking robot.
+I used the Lafvin Smart Robot Arm Kit and first created the Robot Arm with the Claw and tested it out using the code provided by the Lafvin company.
+After I made sure it worked I started attaching it to my robot.
+I took out the bottom half of the Robot Arm/Claw, leaving only three servo motors, and took out the arduino as well.
+Afterward I used some screws to attach the Robot Arm/Claw to the robot, shown in the image above, and made sure, if the robot arm moved down it could grab the ball.
+Afterward, I wired up the servo motors, which contorlled the movement of the arm, to the Raspberry Pi, as shown in the image below.

+However, this is a work in progress and I still need to code the servos on Robot Arm and will update this page as soon as it is finished.
+I will also show a demonstrastion of the robot working.

 ![Screenshot (1149)](https://user-images.githubusercontent.com/71944910/126820216-9f3d2d91-d620-4ab5-b001-3ab21cabfcad.png)